 Acceptance isn’t just someone expressing their identity, it also involves allowing someone else to accept them for who they are, mistakes and all.
 This part of acceptance may be the most difficult for some.
 In order to be accepted by others, a person must be vulnerable.

 Allowing one’s self to be accepted involves not just openly acknowledging the past and one’s decisions, but being willing to move forward toward the future even amidst the fear and guilt that they may feel.
 Acceptance is the framework for growing trust and building on relationships, as well as improving someone’s self-image.

 It can be difficult to be positive each day if someone lives hidden in their shame.
 It can be challenging to have meaningful interactions with others if someone struggles with accepting their identity.
 Acceptance breeds the beginnings of forgiveness, which is a necessary component in rebuilding trust and love in personal relationships.

 Understanding the facts and evidence is the first step in exploring one’s past.
 Acceptance can occur when someone internalizes these findings and embraces being vulnerable, in order to explore each step of their future.

 Understanding and acceptance are abstract concepts that each person will engage with differently.
 They are personal journeys, much like each step of recovery.
 Lighthouse Recovery understands the unique and personal needs that each person seeks in recovery.
 If you are struggling with addiction and its co-occurring mental health disorders, there is a program that can be catered to your life, your needs, and your goals in recovery.
-With many different programs and a personalized, holistic approach to each patient, Lighthouse Recovery prides itself on developing meaningful relationships between each patient and professional.
+With many different addiction treatment programs, such as our partial hospitalization program in Dallas, and a personalized, holistic approach to each patient, Lighthouse Recovery prides itself on developing meaningful relationships between each patient and professional.